cfpb/mapusaurus/README.md

 ## Description

+This repository provides data and scripts to set up an API endpoint for serving Home Mortgage Disclosure Act data as well as front-end and back-end application components that feed off this data.
-Mapusaurus loads institution data from HMDA, and maps HMDA reporter ids to National Information Center ids for easy identification.
+Financial institution data is loaded from raw HMDA files and welded to National Information Center data to allow for more robust analysis in the front-end application.

-Mapusaurus is a Python/Django application.
+The Mapusaurus back-end is a Python/Django application.
 Additional requirements are defined below.

 ## Data